bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 He rubbed his nose before he continued in a softer tone:
 "And your parents and I have tried to teach you, that not everyone are nice people.
 We tend to remember the bad people more than the good ones.
-Integrating in society is the best way to overcome this, cause people fear what they don't understand."
+Integrating into society is the best way to overcome this, cause people fear what they don't understand."

 Adrex didn't know what to say.
 That his uncle dealt with this everyday was not something he had expected.